LucasBMedeiros/cookiecutter/README.md

 # Cookiecutter Data Science

-_A standardized project structure for doing and sharing data science project at Comunidade DS._
+_A standardized project structure for doing and sharing data science projects.

 ### Requirements to use the cookiecutter template:
 -----------